Healthy Recipes Blog

 Meatballs in tomato sauce are served in a cast-iron skillet.

 Meatballs are one of the easiest ways to use ground beef, a convenient and affordable ingredient.
 I always have a vacuum-sealed package in the fridge or freezer.
-In this recipe, the meatballs are cooked in a flavorful tomato sauce to tender perfection.
+I regularly make several meatball recipes, including Asian meatballs and cocktail meatballs, but these are the most often requested by my family.
+They are cooked in a flavorful tomato sauce to fluffy, tender perfection.
 Even the leftovers are good!

 The ingredients needed to make meatballs in tomato sauce.